ubclaunchpad/LP-website/index.md

 - Keyword: `lp`
 - URL: `https://docs.ubclaunchpad.com/search?query=%s`

-If you find the navigation bar search a bit cramped, try out the [dedicated search page](/search.md).
+Search is also available from the navigation bar on most pages.
+If you find the navigation bar search a bit cramped, you can also try out the [dedicated search page](/search.md).

 ### Dark mode